Diana-Chassot/Step-ProjectCards/README.md

 * JavaScript;

 #### Tasks executed by each participant:
-*  Diana
+*  Diana:

 1. "Card describing the visit";
-2. "AJAX requests".
+2. "AJAX requests";
-3. "Filter by keyword"
+3. "Filter by keyword";
+4. "Classes "Card", "TherapistCard", "CardiologistCard", "DentistCard".

-*  Marianna.
+*  Marianna:

- Данные Марианны
+1. "Modals for Log in and Create visit";
+2. "Filter by doctor and urgency";
+3. "Class Modal";
+4. "Classes "Visit", "VisitTherapist", "VisitCardiologist", "VisitDentist".